Balussery: Overview

 Balussery block has an area of 278.54 km2.
 There are eight Grama Panchayats in the block: Atholi, Balussery, Koorachundu, Kottur, Naduvannur, Panangad, Ulliyeri and Unnikulam.
 The total population is 212,592: 105,962 males and 106,631 females.

 Government offices are situated in the heart of the town.
 Kerala State Electricity Board has a 33 kV substation (at Manjappalam), a division office/subdivision, and a section office here.
-There is also an employment exchange at Balussery Mukku, a Kerala Police Circle office, a PWD office, a Sub Registrar Office, an Educational Department Office, six co-operative banks, State Bank of India, Canara Bank, Syndicate Bank, Punjab National Bank, Federal Bank and Bank of Baroda.
+There is also an employment exchange at Balussery Mukku, a Kerala Police station, a PWD rest house, a Sub Registrar Office, an Educational Department Office, six The Co-operative Bank, State Bank of India, Canara Bank, Syndicate Bank, Punjab National Bank, Federal Bank, Bank of Baroda, HDFC Bank, Union Bank,Axis Bank and ICICI Bank.